onap/archived-cli/docs/architecture.rst

 CLI architecture
 ================

-Following diagram shows the high-level architecture of ONAP CLI.
+Following diagram shows the high-level architecture of OCLIP.

 .. image:: images/portal-cli-arch.png

-* **Command Registrar** :  Registrar keeps track of the commands registered in ONAP CLI and when user invokes the command, it identify the corresponding command route the request to that command plug-in.
+* **Command Registrar** :  Registrar keeps track of the commands registered in OCLIP and when user invokes the command, it identify the corresponding command route the request to that command plug-in.

 * **Command Discoverer** : Discoverer discovers the commands both in plug-in format and YAML and automatically register them into Registrar.